odelayIO/Home-Assistant-Devices/HA_MQTT_Batt_Temperature_ane_Humidity_Sensor/README.md

 ### Battery Life Reading

 Used 300Kohm resistors in series with the ADC A0 attached to the voltage divider circuit.
-Read the voltage

 Source: https://forum.seeedstudio.com/t/battery-voltage-monitor-and-ad-conversion-for-xiao-esp32c/267535